Digital-Preservation-Finland/file-scraper/README.rst

 ----------

     * Metadata is not collected for DPX images, only well-formedness is checked.
-    * Retrieving version number can not be done for ODF Formula formats.
     * Scraping XML files without XML header works correctly only when ``check_wellformed`` parameter is ``True``.
     * Only audio and video stream metadata is collected for audio and video files.
 Other streams, such as menus and subtitles, are omitted.
-    * The software may result arbitrary metadata values, if incorrect MIME type or version is given as a parameter.
-However, the file is also then denoted as invalid.

 Copyright
 ---------